cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ---
 title: "Bank - Send Tokens - with Keplr"
 order: 4
-description: Interacting with a Cosmos SDK chain through CosmJs and Kepler
+description: Interacting with a Cosmos SDK chain through CosmJS and Kepler
 tag: deep-dive
 ---

 # Bank - Send Tokens - with Keplr

-CosmJs allows you to connect with [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap), the widely used browser extension, to manage your private keys.
-In a previous section you used the command-line and CosmJs to issue commands to the Theta testnet.
+CosmJS allows you to connect with [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap), the widely used browser extension, to manage your private keys.
+In a previous section you used the command-line and CosmJS to issue commands to the Theta testnet.
 Here, you will do the same but with a GUI and a Keplr flavor.

 Optionally you can connect your locally-started Cosmos blockchain like `simd` and do the same.

-To keep the focus on CosmJs and Keplr, you are going to use ready-made pages created by the Next.js framework.
-Do not worry if you routinely use another framework, the CosmJs code is sufficiently identifiable.
+To keep the focus on CosmJS and Keplr, you are going to use ready-made pages created by the Next.js framework.
+Do not worry if you routinely use another framework, the CosmJS code is sufficiently identifiable.

 ## Create your simple Next.js project